kodackx/echo-forge-ai/README.md

 await repo.save_story(current_story)  # Auto-saves characters, graph, and memories
 ```

-## Flow Example
+## Updated Flow Example
 1. User provides input through `story.advance()`
-2. System retrieves relevant memories and character contexts
+2. System retrieves relevant memories from narrative and character contexts
+3. Story graph manages chapter transitions and context window
-3. LLM generates next story beat with character reactions
+4. LLM generates next story beat with professional writing guidelines
-4. New StoryNode is created and added to the graph
+5. New StoryNode is created with player inputs and branching strategy
-5. Character states and relationships are updated
+6. Character states and relationships are updated
-6. Interaction is stored in memory for future recall
+7. Interaction is stored in appropriate memory systems
+8. Chapter summaries are generated when context window exceeds limit
-7. Updated story state is returned to the user
+9. Updated story state with unique ID is returned to user